russross/blackfriday/mmark2rfc.md

            +------------+    xml2rfc  +---------+
            | PLAIN TEXT |  <--------  |   XML   |
            +------------+             +---------+
-Figure: Mmark skips the conversion to DOCBOOK and directly outputs XML2RFC XML.
+Figure: Mmark skips the conversion to DOCBOOK and directly outputs XML2RFC XML (or HTML5).

 Note that [kramdown-2629](https://github.com/cabo/kramdown-rfc2629) fills the same niche as mmark.